What is the purpose of a humidifier?

 Make humidifiers ready for storage

-Before storing humidifiers, drain and clean them, especially when you pull them out of storage to utilize them, clean them again.
+Before storing humidifiers, drain and clean them, especially when you pull them out of storage to utilize them, and clean them again.
 In addition, discard all used cartridges, cassettes, and filters.

 For central humidifiers, follow the manufacturer’s recommendations